World Radio Day: How to cover natural disasters and conflicts ethically

 World Radio Day 2016

-To get involved in World Radio Day 2016 using the hashtag #WorldRadioDay on social media and by going the World Radio Day website.
+To get involved in World Radio Day 2016 use the hashtag #WorldRadioDay on social media and visit the World Radio Day website.

 The podcast is moderated by Aidan White, the director of the Ethical Journalism Network.